edrums/edrums.github.io/microdrum/software.md

 ### DrumScope

-1. Take the latest version of this from the microDRUM download page or GitHub repository
+1. Take the latest version of this from the microDrum  download page or GitHub repository

 2. Unzip to your chosen location